edgarsi/redis-module-shm/README.md

 Whenever a TCP or socket read()/write() would be called, a pop/push on the circular buffer is done instead.

 A single dedicated thread on redis-server is actively reading the shared memory, waiting for input, or waiting for the buffer to free up.
 It never sleeps, and uses 100% of the CPU core, whenever at least one client is connected.
 Similarily, the redis client uses 100% of its CPU core during any redis API call.
 It's a chosen tradeof to avoid communicating through kernel, thus keeping latency extremely low.
 There is a gotcha though.
 When CPU load is high, the CPU scheduler gives bursts of CPU time, causing high latency during downtimes.
 As load gets higher, the duration and time between (=latency) the bursts gets higher.
 To avoid this latency, redis-server and client should be run with higher priority than other processes.
-Note that the same problem does not affect TCP or unix socket communication when redis requests have relatively large gaps between them.
+Note that the same problem does not affect TCP or unix socket communication [iff](https://en.wikipedia.org/wiki/If_and_only_if) redis requests are made with relatively large gaps between them.
 When a request occurs, the "waiting for sockets" redis server (and client, if it was also sleeping) is woken up almost immediately because it hasn't used up any recent CPU time yet.
 I may implement configurable alternatives later...

 Now, the nasty part...
 TODO

 The TCP or Unix socket connection is still necessary.
 It is used to exchange the info about the shared memory.
-When a new shared memory connection is established, a `SHM.OPEN` redis module command is sent through the socket.
+When a new shared memory connection is established, a `SHM.OPEN` redis module command is used to send the shared memory file name through the socket.
 No more information is exchanged through the socket after that, until the connection needs to be broken down.

 ### Performance